| | | Authors’ Biographies Martin

 1995).
 He has published about 85 journal papers on a variety of topics

 in signal/image processing and communications and holds 7 patents.
+His research interests

 include sampling, wavelets, multirate signal processing, computational